biocore/cmi-workshops/docs/qiita-16S-analysis.rst

 Alpha Diversity Analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Next, one can also analyze alpha diversity.
-Alpha diversity is the diversity within a sample.
-This is used to analyze data within rather than across samples.
+Now, let's analyze the alpha diversity of your samples.
+Alpha diversity metrics describe the diversity of features within a sample or a group of samples.
+This is used to analyze the diversity within rather than between samples or a group of samples.

 One type of analysis for alpha diversity is looking at observed OTUs.
-This type of analysis will provide the amount and types of OTUs (or operational taxonomic units) that are found in a sample.
+This type of analysis will provide the amount of unique OTUs found in a sample or group of samples.

-To create an observed OTU alpha diversity analysis, select "alpha_diversity" from the drop-down menu.
+To perform an observed OTU alpha diversity analysis, select the rarefied "dflt_name - BIOM" artifact in the processing network and select "Process".
+Then select the "dflt_name - BIOM" artifact and select "alpha_diversity" from the drop-down menu.
 The parameters will appear below the workflow diagram:

 .. figure::  images/observed_OTU_parameter.png
    :align:   center